GRSIResearch/GRSI_Resolving_Hubble_Tension/README.md

 pymoo_error.py - The code that generates the uncertanties for each of the solutions presented in the article

-C_L_Code - Code that evaluates the second order corrections used in the optimization and plot codes
+C_L_Code.py - Code that evaluates the second order corrections used in the optimization and plot codes

+GA_code_definitions.py - Holds definitions of functions to be used across the other .py code

 data_(Name).txt - Data from individual papers used in the evaluation of the Hubble tension

-d_A_data.txt -
+data_all.txt - Combination of all of the individual data_(Name).txt data

+Planck_Data.txt - TT scalar CMB power spectrum data from the Planck 2018 mission